jagdriver/SnakeFlash/README.md

 - Download the latest HypriotOS from this url https://blog.hypriot.com/downloads/

-- Format an MicroSD card, preferrably 16GB, and give it the name HyprriotOS.
+- Format an MicroSD card, preferrably 16GB, and give it the name HypriotOS.
 Se the format description here.

 - Edit swarmproperties.mvf but be carefull not to jeopardise the file.